All AACPL facilities will be closed August 4 due to expected hurricane impact in our area.

 Not sure what to read next?
 Ask us for a recommendation from Library staff or one of our resources online.
 Can't find what you are looking for in our catalog?
-If the book is in participating Maryland libraries, we can get it with Maryland's Marina Interlibrary Loan service beginning July 15.Get your library card and find something to read, watch or listen to now.
+If the book is in participating Maryland libraries, we can get it with Maryland's Marina Interlibrary Loan service (currently unavailable).Get your library card and find something to read, watch or listen to now.

 Libraries are needed more than ever in our community.
 AACPL provides many community and school services both inside and outside of our library buildings.
 Through our comprehensive offering of educational programs, services and helpful staff, AACPL is working to fulfill its mission to educate, to enrich and to inspire all members of the community.

 We offer services for Anne Arundel County's diverse population.
 Information and resources for military personnel and veterans, links to immigration resources, and bilingual online events for new members of our community.

 Our library is a key partner in our county's primary and secondary education efforts.
 We've been helping to bridge the summer learning gap through our long-standing Summer programs and by providing online homework assistance.
 We provide virtual library cards to all public school students through the SAIL program.
 We also support a large homeschooling community in Anne Arundel County.